Equal Opportunity is the Law

 It is against the law for the Georgia Department of Labor (GDOL), a recipient of Federal financial assistance, to discriminate on the following basis:

-- Against any individual in the United States, on the basis of race, color, religion, sex, national origin, age, disability, political affiliation or belief; and
+- Against any individual in the United States, on the basis of race, color, religion, sex (including pregnancy, childbirth, and related medical conditions, sex stereotyping, transgender status, and gender identity), national origin (including limited English proficiency), age, disability, or political affiliation or belief; or,

 The Georgia Department of Labor must not discriminate in any of the following areas: